-40 Best YouTube Golf Videos to Watch in 2023 [UPDATED]
+50 Best YouTube Golf Videos & Channels to Watch in 2024

 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Having spent hundreds of hours in the last 12 months watching golf content on YouTube, I think I’m fairly well placed to have an opinion on the best YouTube golf videos to watch in 2023.
-I’m sharing my favourite 40 YouTube Golf Videos below and also some of the other YouTube channels that I enjoy watching.
-I haven’t ranked them from 1 to 40, purely because I actually love all of these videos, so choosing one above another would be an almost impossible task (although for the record, the last one is definitely the best!)
+Having spent thousands of hours in the last 3 years watching golf content on YouTube, I think I’m fairly well placed to have an opinion on the best YouTube golf videos to watch in 2024.
+I’m sharing my favourite 50 YouTube Golf Videos below and also some of the other YouTube channels that I enjoy watching.
+I haven’t ranked them from 1 to 50, purely because I actually love all of these videos, so choosing one above another would be an almost impossible task (although for the record, the last one is definitely the best!)

 This article shouldn’t have taken long to write, but it ended up taking me days.
-Each time I started researching, I ended up in a YouTube Wormhole watching videos rather than writing about them!
+Each time I started researching the best content, I ended up in a YouTube Wormhole watching videos rather than writing about them!

 Rick Shiels Golf

 Firstly, I’m starting off with the original “God of YouTube Golf” Rick Shiels.
+No list of best golf YouTube channels could be without him.
 Rick was one of the first YouTubers on the scene way back in 2012.
-Over the last 12 months, there are loads of videos that I’ve enjoyed from Rick, so writing a best YouTube golf videos article without starting off with him would have felt wrong.
-I have particularly enjoyed Rick’s summer link-up series with the Good Good team.
+Over the last 12 months, there are loads of videos that I’ve enjoyed from Rick, so writing a best YouTube golf videos article without starting with him would have felt wrong.
+I have particularly enjoyed Rick’s popular series with the Good Good team.
+With over 2.75 million subscribers Rick Shiels Golf channel is the most popular golf YouTube channel around.

 It’s actually a video from early 2022 that I loved the most.
-It’s a video with fellow northerner and European Ryder Cup legend Tommy Fleetwood.
-They go head to head in a stroke play competition, with Rick getting a 10 shot head start.
-It was filmed on a wet and windy day at the fabulous JCB Golf & Country Club course in Staffordshire, England.
+It’s a video with Mr Orange himself, PGA legend Rickie Fowler.
+They go head to head in a stroke play competition, with Rick getting a 10-shot head start.
+It was filmed on a stunning day at the Medalist Golf Club in Jupiter, Florida.
+This is just one of a whole host of breathtaking courses Shiels has filmed at recently.
+Medalist is a beautiful golf course, home to many other professional golfers such as Tiger Woods and Brooks Keopka.

 I genuinely could not stop smiling and laughing all the way through this one.
-Tommy is a very likeable character with super quick wit and a fantastic onscreen personality.
+Rickie is a very likeable character with super quick wit and a fantastic onscreen personality.
+The sport of golf is a better place with Rick Shiels and his ground breaking YouTube channel.

 Good Good

 When picking the best YouTube golf videos, then I also couldn’t leave out the Good Good channel.
 This video in particular is priceless!
-I think if I was pushed really hard, then this would be the best one.
+I think if I was pushed really hard, then this would be the best golf YouTube video.
 “The Greatest Golf Shot in YouTube History” is quite simply that.
 Give it a watch, get invested, and I challenge you not to have hair standing up on the back of your neck by the end!
+Take a bow Matt Scharff!

 Tiger Woods’ $41m Mansion